-- 2 Student self-corrects, monitors, sets goals, and reflects in this subject; multiple examples of self-evaluation were found in this strand. - 1 Student infrequently self-corrects, monitors, sets goals, and reflects in this subject; only one example of self-evaluation was found in this strand. - M Evidence of self-correction, task-monitoring, goal-setting, and reflection was not found in the student's portfolio in this strand.
+- 2 Student self-corrects, monitors, sets goals, and reflects in this subject; multiple examples of self-evaluation were found in this strand. - 1 Student infrequently self-corrects, monitors, sets goals, and reflects in this subject; only one example of self-evaluation was found in this strand. - M Evidence of self-correction, task-monitoring, goal-setting, and reflection was not found in this strand.